mvcuccaro/phenegade/README.md

 ## Getting Started
 Download or clone this repo.
-Changed to the directory that you downloaded phenegade into.
+Change to the directory that you downloaded phenegade into.
 At the command prompt type:
 >php go.php